Abhi5158/core-java-project/README.md

 open this project in your ide (for ex : eclipse) you can just drag and drop this project folder OR
 Go to eclipse or any ide open an existing project and select this folder where you have downloaded it.

+if done with this, then run the view.java file